-Hello and welcome to the community-owned Isle of Gigha, the most southerly and one of the most beautiful of the Hebridean Islands.
-Seven miles long by a mile and a half wide, Gigha is situated three miles west of the Kintyre peninsular, less than three hours drive from the City of Glasgow.
+Welcome to the community-owned Isle of Gigha, the most southerly and one of the most beautiful of the Hebridean Islands.
+Seven miles long by a mile and a half wide, Gigha is situated three miles west of the Kintyre peninsula, less than three hours drive from the city of Glasgow.

-With the 3 star Gigha Hotel, self-catering cottages, B&B options and camping to choose from, Gigha offers the perfect getaway from it all break where you’ll receive the friendliest of welcomes.
+With the self-catering cottages, Gigha Hotel, B&B options and camping to choose from, Gigha offers the perfect getaway break where you’ll receive the friendliest of welcomes.

-Since the community buyout in 2002 the island has gone from strength to strength with a growing population that is sustainably developing its local economy.
+Since the community buyout in 2002 the island has gone from strength to strength with a growing population and a sustainable local economy.

 Our website can only give you a flavour of Gigha, named by the Vikings 'Gudey', The Good Isle or God's Isle, but it is such a special place that once you visit, you will always want to return.